About

 Later, I realized “Aisling D’Art” suited me, so I adopted it for workshops, etc., too.
 If you see me in real life and call out, “Hey, Aisling!”
 I’ll probably answer.
 I’m that accustomed to the name now.

-However, my real-life name is Eibhlin, pronounced “Eileen.”
+However, in real life, a lot of people know me as Eileen, or – using the Irish spelling – Eibhlin.
 (It’s said different ways in different parts of Ireland, but many will say it sort of like “Eifflin.”)

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.
 As an author and affiliate, I may earn a small commission if you purchase anything through my links.
 That does not affect the item's price, and I only link to products that I use and like, myself.